 In order to connect your device to the network of a 3G or LTE operator, on the Device mode page, from the Connection method list, select the 3G/LTE modem value.
-In this mode you can configure a 3G/LTE WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.
+In this mode you can configure a 3G/LTE WAN connection, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.